William Pidgeon: Legacy

 In 1988 the Bloomfield Galleries in Paddington held an exhibition of Pidgeon's war paintings.

 After the closure of the Journalists' Club in Sydney in 1997, it was discovered that the Archibald Prize winning painting of club president Ray Walker was missing.

 In 2014 over 400 works of art by Pidgeon were donated to the Australian War Memorial.
 These included illustrated letters to his wife while working as a war correspondent and artist with Consolidated Press in New Guinea, Borneo, and Morotai.
 It also includes his War Correspondent's Licence and identification card and paintings, sketches, drawings, photographs, and other ephemeral material relating to his time as a war correspondent.
 The collection was one of the largest donations received by the Memorial over the previous decade and represents the most comprehensive collection of Pidgeon's work in Australia.
 A special exhibition of his art-work titled 'William Edwin Pidgeon (1909-1981), war correspondent and artist' was held at the Australian War Memorial in the period March 2015 to November 2016.

+Oral history

+Pidgeon was interviewed in 1965 by Hazel de Berg about his life and career.
+The recording can be found at the National Library of Australia.